 - Dumping syndrome (causing diarrhea, nausea or vomiting)

 Bariatric surgeries don’t always work.
 Many things can go wrong during or after the surgery that can cause very serious health problems.
 Complications resulting from these surgeries may be due to physician malpractice.
 Fill out this form for a free consultation or contact our office at 410-234-1000.

 For people who are desperate to lose weight, it’s a difficult (and sometimes dangerous) choice to have gastric bypass or other form of bariatric surgery The complexity of the gastric bypass surgery makes patients particularly susceptible to mistakes and problems.
 Some of the most common gastric bypass malpractice errors include:

 - Improperly recommending or authorizing gastric bypass.
 Individuals with certain preexisting conditions, such as heart or lung disease, are inappropriate candidates for gastric bypass.
 A physician may commit malpractice by recommending these patients as candidates for the surgery.

 - Improper reconstruction of the stomach.
 Before surgery is complete, your physician has a duty to correctly reconstruct your stomach for the prevention of leakage and dangerous infections.
 Improper reconstruction can lead to substantial health challenges and a need for further treatments.

 - Failure to timely identify and repair a surgical leak.
 Some bypass procedures require a surgical joining of two structures, known as anastomosis.
-If this junction leaks, it can cause peritonitis, sepsis, and even death is not timely diagnosed and repaired.
+If this junction leaks, it can cause peritonitis, sepsis, and even death if it is not timely diagnosed and repaired.

 Consult with an experienced gastric bypass malpractice attorney for assistance in Washington D.C. or Maryland